monarc-project/stats-service/docs/architecture.rst

 Finally the service should be available at: https://my.monarc.lu/dashboardBO/

-An other solution, probably cleaner, is to deploy a public instance of Stats Service and to push the stats from the internal Stats Service to the public one.
+Another solution, probably cleaner, is to deploy a public instance of Stats Service and to push the stats from the internal Stats Service to the public one.
 With this solution you can select the stats you want to push and thus make public.